D11eleven/proj3test/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Deployment
-A Python Flask App was written to facilitate the retrieval of data from the postgres database from user requests on the webpage.
+A Python Flask App was written to facilitate the retrieval of data from the postgres database that users requested on the dashboard.
 It was then deployed using Heroku to create a fully functional Web App.

 <br>
 <br>